GMUCERG/LWC/README.md

 Note: Commercial and open-source simulators provide mechanisms for overriding the value of top-level testbench generics without the need to manually change the VHDL file.

 #### Measurement Mode
 - The `LWC_TB` now includes an experimental measurement mode intended to aid designers with verification of formulas for execution times and latencies.
 To activate this mode, set `G_TEST_MODE` to 4.
 Measurement Mode yields results in simulator reports and two file formats: txt and csv.
-The corresponding output files can be specified by the `G_FNAME_TIMING` and `G_FNAME_TIMING_CSV` generics, respectively.
-Run this mode with `dummy_lwc` example for a sample of the output.
-Note, this mode is still being actively developed and may have outstanding issues.
+The generated output file can be specified by the `G_FNAME_TIMING` generic.

 ## Software
 The software subdirectory contains: